Frequently Asked Questions (F.A.Q.)

 1. REGISTER EARLY!

-El Tour’s primary beneficiary is Easter Seals Blake Foundation.
-If you raise $200 or more in contributions you’ll earn an El Tour event poster and FREE ENTRY paid by Easter Seals!
-Contributions are tax deductible as allowed by the IRS and can come from you, your friends, family, colleagues, etc. You don’t have to stop at $200 – the more you raise the more benefits you receive!
+El Tour’s Title Sponsor is Banner Health University Medicine.
+When you raise $500 or more in contributions you’ll earn an El Tour event poster and FREE ENTRY paid by Banner Health!
+Contributions are tax deductible as allowed by the IRS and can come from you, your friends, family, colleagues, etc. You don’t have to stop at $500 – the more you raise the more benefits you receive!
 Learn more…

 1.1 Bicycle, Fitness & Health Expo & Packet Pickup

 Each cyclist must pick up his/her own packet at El Tour’s Bicycle, Fitness & Health Expo .
 THIS IS THE ONLY PLACE PACKETS WILL BE ISSUED.
 Photo ID required.
 No pick-up option by friends/family .
-This helps assure that all cyclists have an opportunity to attend Safety & Security (Orientation Meeting) where riders receive important information, handouts and most current event information about the route, rules, etc. Thank you for your cooperation.
-Highly recommended.
+This helps assure that all cyclists have an opportunity to attend Safety & Security (Orientation Meeting) where riders receive important information, handouts and most current event information about the route, rules, etc. Highly recommended.
 Learn more.

 BEST DAY TO GO TO EXPO?
 THURSDAY!